baharev/sdopt-tearing/README.md

  algorithm for optimal tearing.
  - The names of selected test problems from the [COCONUT Benchmark](http://www.mat.univie.ac.at/~neum/glopt/coconut/Benchmark/Benchmark.html) are under `data/benchmark/`.
-The results of the 12 runs (for those benchmark problems that have at most 500 non-zero entries) are plotted in the following PDF files:
+The results of the 12 runs (only for those benchmark problems that have at most 500 non-zero entries) are plotted in the following PDF files:
  [Ordering the Jacobian of the equality constraints](http://reliablecomputing.eu/constraint_jacobian_nz_500.pdf) (33.8 MB) and
  [Ordering the Jacobian of the first-order optimality conditions](http://reliablecomputing.eu/first_order_opt_cond_nz_500.pdf) (49.3 MB).